cristianordonez/skeleton-template-app/README.md

 # Skeleton Template App

-Repository template with custom Webpack, Prettier, Jest, Cypress, and Babel configuration files.
+Repository template with custom webpack, Prettier, Jest, Cypress, Nodemon and Babel configuration files.

 ## Features & Usage

-## Demo
+-  Create .env file to store environment variables (.env is already present in .gitignore to prevent revealing private keys)
+-  Set NODE_ENV variable to development or production .env to change value of "**API**" that can be used to configure routes for development and production
+-  Make other necessary changes in the babel.config.json, cypress.config.json, jest.config.js, nodemon.json, webpack.dev.js, webpack.prod.js, or the webpack.common.js files
+-  Edit template.html if needed or change the title of your app in webpack.common.js under the HTMLWebpackPlugin options

 ## Tech Stack